 Aristarchus of Samothrace 216 to 144 BCE believed that the Myths were just tales told with a poetic license, and are not allegorical.
 Myths in the middle ages were known to be tall tales or Fabulae.

-Bernard de Fontenelle 1657 to 1757 was of the opinion that Myths were created to explain natural phenomenon and therefore in his mind myth was an endeavour for man to be scientific.
+Bernard de Fontenelle from 1657 to 1757 was of the opinion that Myths were created to explain the natural phenomena and therefore in his mind myth was an endeavour for man to be scientific.
 In the following centuries especially the Age of Enlightenment, myths were thought to be a waste of time.

-Johann Gottfried Herder 1744 to 1803 a precursor to Romanticism, mentioned that myth was a natural reaction propelled by awe and wonder to explain natural phenomenon, and that myths were synonymous with language, religion and were independent self-sufficient response to the natural world.
+Johann Gottfried Herder 1744 to 1803 a precursor to Romanticism, mentioned that myth was a natural reaction propelled by awe and wonder to explain natural phenomena, and that myths were synonymous with language, and religion and were an independent self-sufficient response to the natural world.

 Carl Gustav Jung 1875 – 1961 the father of modern Analytical Psychology was a student of the Tarot.
 He believed that the human psyche needed Myth and that myth was an essential aspect that helped the psyche to find order and meaning in the world.
 For Jung, the myth gave human beings something bigger than themselves to rely on and that gave them a sense of security.